I'm the Personal Trainer Who Doesn't Like the Gym

 If you're like me and you do not want to be at a gym, but still have plenty of health and fitness goals you have your eye on, here is my take on some proactive steps;

-Are there any LGBTQ+-friendly establishments or community-driven spaces where you can feel supported and affirmed?
+Are there any LGBT+-friendly establishments or community-driven spaces where you can feel supported and affirmed?

 This is just one of the reasons people choose to train with me.
 My personal training space is a private space.
 This takes out the negatives of the gym.
 Also, as you know, I'm a gay personal trainer, who wants to work with you, and you will feel welcome and supported.